Web Key IT’s 16 Steps

 - Are there any errors remaining?

-If there are errors remaining, the code is not valid.
+If errors are remaining, the code is not valid.
 This constitutes a WCAG Level A accessibility error and should be referred to a developer to fix.

 WAVE Extension